 Before starting it is essential to have a health check to make sure there are no barriers to you being able to train for a long walk.
 I have consulted doctors, physiotherapists and podiatrists for advice on my health, for advice on exercise as well as having my feet checked and inserts made for my boots.

-When ready buying the right footwear and socks is critical as your feet, ankles and knees in particular are going to get a lot of exercise and need careful attention.
-A training program is outlined in detail in the book.
+When ready, buying the right footwear and socks is critical as your feet, ankles and knees in particular are going to get a lot of exercise and need careful attention.

 There are many guidebooks for the actual pathways including places to eat and sleep.
 These you will need to find your way and enjoy the Camino–provided you have reduced the risk of failure by thoroughly preparing yourself.